Plagiobothrys mollis

 Plagiobothrys mollis is a species of flowering plant in the borage family known by the common name soft popcornflower.
 It is native to Oregon, Nevada, and the Sierra Nevada of California, where it grows in scrub and grassy habitat, especially in moist and wet areas.

 Description

 It is a perennial herb producing small, decumbent stems running along the ground and rooting at nodes.
-It is very hairy in texture, the hairs soft and long.
+It is very hairy in texture, the hair is soft and long.
 The leaves on the stem may be arranged alternately or oppositely.
 The inflorescence is a series of tiny white flowers up to 1 centimeter wide.

 Varieties

 There are two varieties of this plant.
 Most incidences are var. mollis.

 The other variety, var. vestitus, is known only from the type specimen collected in the 19th century near Petaluma, California.
-It has not been seen since, and is presumed extinct.
+It has not been seen since, and is presumed to be extinct.